arangodb/release-test-automation/README.md

 In RTA an "installer" makes the ArangoDB version available in the system.
 By default, the native installer to the system is chosen.
 With `--zip` the Windows Zip or Mac/Linux .tar.gz package is chosen.
 Similar to this `--src` flips the switch of not deploying a package via an installer at all, but rather choose a source directory with compiled binaries to launch.
-The source directory (directories in case of running upgrade) should contain `build/bin` with the compile results inside.
+The source directory (directories in case of running upgrade) should contain `build/bin` with the compiled result binaries inside.

 Several binaries are not built from with the arangodb source.
 They have to be added as copy or symlink to the bin directory.
 They can easily be obtained through nightry zip/tar packages or be build from their respective source directories and symlinked into the `build/bin` directories: